Infinex Litepaper

 Launchpads

 Binance18 initiated the IEO following the collapse of the ICO boom in 2018.
 The concept was to launch new projects directly with an exchange listing.
-While these platforms have pivoted away from direct token launches over the years, there is a significant opportunity for a decentralised solution.
+While these platforms have pivoted away from direct token launches over the years, there is a significant opportunity for a decentralized solution.

 The rise of platforms like pump.fun19 has been significant over the last year.
 However, these platforms have high barriers to entry for centralized exchange users.
 By enabling easier and safer onboarding allowing users to access earlier stage tokens and memecoin will drive significant adoption.